-If there is a better introduction to quinoa, it is this southwestern quinoa salad.
-I enjoyed the experience so much I don’t think I’ll pine for rice for too long.
-The red bell peppers, black beans and corn thrown in the mix compliment the nutty quinoa while the lime dressing wraps it all up with enough tang and spice.
+If there is a better introduction to quinoa, it is this southwestern quinoa salad!
+I enjoyed it so much I don’t think I’ll pine for rice for too long.
+The red bell peppers, black beans, and corn complement the nutty quinoa while the lime dressing wraps it all up with enough tang and spice.
 Give this side dish of healthy goodness a try and let me know what you think.

 - 1 cup uncooked quinoa

 - 2 cups water or vegetable broth